timpandrews/beats_docs/docs/install_guides/install_guide_prod.md

     application = get_wsgi_application()
     ```
     - Issues with permissions for the www-data user and the media & static directories.
-        - The www-data user needs read and possible? write permissions to static.
+        - The www-data user needs read and probably write permissions to static.
         - The www-data user needs read/write permissions to media.
         - The www-data user needs execute permission to the entire project directory (allows access to directory without accessing individual files)